patrikx3/onenote/README.md

 # Downloadable installer

 ## Windows
 It was a request to build a Windows version.
-So it is done.
+[Issue 168](https://github.com/patrikx3/onenote/issues/169)

 ## Snap